-There are several important factors that should be considered when investigated the probability that an individual is experiencing signs or symptoms of scoliosis.
-Questions should be asked about the medical history, family history and presenting symptoms, followed by a physical exam and specific diagnostic tests.
+There are several important factors that should be considered when investigating the probability that an individual is experiencing signs or symptoms of scoliosis.
+Questions should be asked about the medical history, family history, and presenting symptoms, followed by a physical exam and specific diagnostic tests.

 The first step to investigate the involvement of and diagnose scoliosis in a patient with presenting symptoms is to gather a sound medical and family history.

 The medical history is important because there are certain factors and related health conditions, such as cerebral palsy and spinal muscular atrophy, that may influence the diagnosis.
 Additionally, it can help to differentiate scoliosis from other related health conditions.

 The family history is helpful because individuals with other members in their family that are affected by scoliosis are more likely to suffer from the condition.
 Although a clear genetic link is yet to be established, questioning about family members with the condition can be useful.

 If scoliosis is suspected, further questions should be asked on the patient’s growth spurts and patterns.
 This can help to evaluate the relevance of different treatments, as some are indicated before or during a child’s growth, whereas others are most effective for patients who have reached their adult height.

 Scoliosis Diagnosis & Back Brace - Isabelle's Journey

 The symptoms noted by someone with scoliosis may vary according to the individual; however, the following signs and symptoms may be indicative of the condition: